 The Oxenbridge Press publishes works relating to John Ruskin (1819-1900) and is also a portal to similar works from other publishers.
 The Oxenbridge Press does not seek financial profit, but to make a valuable contribution to Ruskin Studies by enabling work to be published that a large publishing house would not find profitable enough to consider.
 Indeed, some titles only just cover production costs; a few do not.
 Nor does The Oxenbridge Press charge any commission upon sales of the titles on the list that are published by other sources.
 For enquiries on titles displayed that are not published by the Oxenbridge Press, use the link in the catalogue that will direct you to the appropriate information on how to purchase those books.
 If you wish to use this portal to list other titles appropriate to the Ruskin canon, please contact me.
 We are proud to use good quality paper from sustainable sources and all recent and ongoing titles have, or will be, printed in accordance with Forestry Stewardship Council standards.
 FSC certification provides a credible link between responsible production and consumption of forest products, enabling consumers and businesses to make purchasing decisions that benefit people and the environment as well as providing ongoing business value.
 The Oxenbridge Press welcomes orders for single volumes or bulk purchases.

-The Oxenbridge Press was founded in 1999 almost by chance when a book that was written, typeset and entirely ready for press suddenly lost its grant funding owing to a recession in the economy.
+The Oxenbridge Press was founded in 1999 almost by chance when a book that was written and almost ready for press suddenly lost its grant funding owing to a recession in the economy.
 I had by that time more than thirty years of experience in the printing trade and was persuaded by several Ruskin scholars to publish the title myself.
-Other books followed that found willing publishers, but as digital technology advanced and ‘Print on Demand’ became more accessible the task of self-publishing became an easier prospect.
+Other books of mine followed that found willing publishers, but as digital technology advanced and ‘Print on Demand’ became more accessible the task of self-publishing became an easier prospect.
 It provides a cost-effective means of producing books with low print runs.
 Unfortunately, print on demand has not always denoted a product of quality.
 Many works with expired copyright are being printed overseas on poor paper and with badly written Prefaces added, and with garish covers that bear little relationship to the content.
 This is far from the ideals of the late nineteenth century private presses that produced beautifully printed and bound volumes, but those production values meant that they were often only affordable to the wealthy connoisseur.
 John Ruskin wanted to engage with the ordinary working man and a wider readership.